ingegneria-sistemi-software-m/ISS_koltraka/tema_finale/analisi_tema_finale.md

 ### Dominio
 A Maritime Cargo shipping company (fron now on, simply company) intends to automate the operations of load of freight in the ship’s **cargo hold** (or simply hold).
 To this end, the company plans to employ a Differential Drive Robot (from now, called **cargorobot**) for the loading of goods (named **products**) in the ship’s hold.

-The producty to be loaded must be placed in a container of predefined dimensions and **registered**, by specifying its weight, within a database, by using a proper service (**productservice**).
+The product to be loaded must be placed in a container of predefined dimensions and **registered**, by specifying its weight, within a database, by using a proper service (**productservice**).
 After the registration, the productservice returns a unique product identifier as a natural number PID, PID>0.

 The hold is a rectangular, flat area with an **Input/Output port** (IOPort).
 The area provides **4 slots** for the product containers.